 - 6 thick slices Country bread

-- Increase the heat to high, add the red pepper flakes and wine.
-Let the alcohol burn off for a few minutes, then reduce the heat back down to medium.
+- Increase the heat to high and add the red pepper flakes and wine.
+Let the alcohol bubble away for a couple of minutes.

-- Add the tomato puree and simmer, uncovered, stirring occasionally, for about 5 minutes.
+- Reduce the heat to medium, stir in the tomato puree and simmer, uncovered, stirring occasionally, about 5 minutes.

-- Begin adding the seafood to the soup.
-Start with the squid, then the fish chunks after 10 minutes and ending with the shellfish.
-Once all the seafood is added, reduce the heat to low and cook, uncovered, at a slow simmer for about 15 minutes.
-Season with salt and black pepper to taste
+- Using a slotted spoon, begin adding the seafood.
+Start with the squid, then add the fish pieces after 10 minutes, end with the shellfish.
+Once all the seafood is added, reduce heat to low and cook, uncovered, at a low simmer for about 15 minutes.
+Season with salt and black pepper to taste.

 - Meanwhile, toast the bread and rub with the cut sides of the halved garlic.
-Place 1 bread slice in each soup bowl.
+Place a slice in each warmed soup bowl.

-- Ladle a mix of fish, shellfish and broth over the bread in each bowl.
+- Ladle a mix of fish, shellfish and broth over the toast in each bowl.